mgrzybek/cloud-dbaas-ansible/README.md

 ### Infrastructure

-These playbooks are used to deploy and manage persistant-storage-based workloads:
+These playbooks are used to deploy and manage persistant-storage-based
+ workloads:

 * in order to provide high-availability and fencing, pacemaker is used ;
-* in order to manage the worklodas, nomad is used.
+* in order to manage the workloads, nomad is used.

 These playbooks also provide a control plane: